 Camden Bicentennial Park is located on Central Avenue at the NW corner of Lafayette Street.
 The beautifully landscaped park is has wonderful gazebo and park benches for sitting, relaxing and people watching.
 It also has a tribute sign as reminding all that Camden is the birthplace of author and writer, Sherwood Anderson.
 Occasionally, the park is used for village events and programs.

-Camden’s John Schiely Municipal – Waterworks Park is located just off of N. Main Street on E. McKinley Drive.
+Camden's Tyler's-Ville Community Park (formerly the Waterworks Park) is located just off of N. Main Street on E. McKinley Drive.
 The park has a picnic shelter, new playground equipment, restrooms, a gazebo, basketball courts and soccer sports fields.
 The park is often used for sporting and other community events.

 Camden Veterans Park - The Veterans Park is located right in the center of town at the corner of Main and Central.
 It features our Veterans Memorial, the beautiful (and working!) town clock, flag pole, benches for resting and gorgeous landscaping.
 It's also the location of our big Christmas tree during the holidays, and will likely be the site of some of Camden Comeback's activities (farmers market, Boo Fest, etc.)

 Roadside Park - Camden maintains the state roadside park to the side of Route 127 on N. Main Street and at the town's Water Tower.
 The park has several picnic tables and has restrooms on the premises.
 It is the site of a large antique festival during the national Route 127 YardSales in August.
 The entrance to the park is on N. Main Street/Anthony Wayne Parkway (which intersects with Rt 127 just north of the park).

 Park at Lafayette and Bloomfield Streets – Land and and area at the corner of Lafayette and Bloomfield was donated to the Village by the Shank family.
-We have torn down the structures on the site have been removed and the village will be developing a nice little park for use by Camden residents and for use during local events.
+We have torn down the structures on the site have been removed and the village will be developing a nice park for use by Camden residents and for use during local events.
 More info to come of this park in progress.